-Corine Lesnes, 'Rwandan Killers and Refugees: Among the Hundreds of Thousands of Hutu who fled to Tanzania are those who murdered Tutsi', Le Monde (France), 11 June 1994 (in French).
+'Rwandan Killers and Refugees: Among the Hundreds of Thousands of Hutu Who Fled to Tanzania are Those Who Murdered Tutsi,' Le Monde (France), Corine Lesnes, 11 June 1994 (in French).

-Struggling to cope with the emergency, UNHCR relied on local bourgmestres, some of who have been implicated by Tutsi escapees as having played an important role in the massacre machinery.
+Struggling to cope with the emergency, UNHCR relied on local bourgmestres, some of whom have been implicated by Tutsi escapees as having played an important role in the massacre machinery.
 Since 1 June, these officials have been working for UNHCR as assistants, earning \$24 per month.
 "These leaders are innocent until proven otherwise," the UNHCR spokesperson said.
 "If the UN Human Rights Commission wants to dispatch a mission, it would be welcome.
 Everyone supports an inquiry.
 That would clarify things."

-MSF France Tanzania Situation Report, 13 June 1994 (in French).
+'Situation Report,' MSF France, Tanzania, 13 June 1994 (in French).